KalvadTech/django-cloudflare-images/README.md

 This is a list of non exhaustive list of things I would like to add to the project:

  * Support global default variant instead of "public"
- * Rewrite the service.py to be able to use mock requests